Skip to content

 package main

-//go:generate go run github.com/cilium/ebpf/cmd/bpf2go counter counter.c
+//go:generate go run github.com/cilium/ebpf/cmd/bpf2go -tags linux counter counter.c

 Using a dedicated file for your package's //go:generate statement(s) is neat for keeping them separated from application logic.
 At this point in the guide, we don't have a main.go file yet.
 Feel free to include it in existing Go source files if you prefer.